-His first book, False Documents: Inter-American Literature, Cultural History, and the Lost Decade (1975-1992) is under contract and revises national and economic accounts of the 1980s by charting the concurrent hemispheric rise of cultural history.
+His first book, False Documents: Inter-American Cultural History, Literature and the Lost Decade (1975-1992) is published by The Ohio State University Press (2020).
+The project revises national and economic accounts of the 1980s by charting the concurrent hemispheric rise of cultural history.
 Examining the conflicting descriptions of the Americas afforded by Latin America's so-called "lost decade" and Francis Fukuyama’s claims regarding the end of history and the ascendancy of U.S. capitalism, the project demonstrates that on a cultural level the regions experienced a return to history that combated neoliberal agendas.
 Focusing on the period between the end of Pan-Americanism in the 1960s and the rise of hemispheric and border studies in the 1990s, the project resituates the prism of nationalism through which writers and journalists from Brazil, Hispanic America, and the United States have most commonly been classified.
 In response to questions of disciplinary exceptionalism, he proposes the Inter-American paradigm as a productive point of mediation between American and Latin American studies.

-He is currently at work on two new projects, one concerning the hemispheric role of Brazil in World War II and Cold War initiatives of cultural diplomacy, and the other analyzing new media through which American history is being adapted in the twenty-first century.
+He is currently at work on two new projects, one concerning the Hemispheric Brazilian Studies from World War II through Cold War initiatives of cultural diplomacy, and the other analyzing new media through which American history is being adapted in the twenty-first century.

-Hemispheric and Inter-American Studies, Latin American cultural studies, cultural history, Lusophone and and Hispanic historical fiction, adaptation studies
+Hemispheric and Inter-American Studies, Latin American cultural studies, cultural history, Lusophone historical fiction, adaptation studies